 Homeschooling is a choice, not a compulsion.

 We hear a lot about the benefits of homeschooling, and some of the concerns are valid.
-For example, I’m concerned that we’re putting too much pressure on young minds.
+For example, I’m concerned we’re putting too much pressure on young minds.

-Frequently asked questions Abouthomeschoolingl in NZ
+Frequently Asked Questions Abouthomeschoolingl in NZ.

 Q: How do you homeschool in NZ?